OWASP/QRLJacking/QRLJacker/README.md

 ## Installing instructions:
 > Note: Don't install QRLJacker and Firefox as root in a regular user's session because it's not supported by Firefox which would give error on running modules in framework.

+***Important note: If you have multiple python version, use `python3.7` command instead of `python3` in the following steps and use `python3.7 -m pip` instead of `pip`, `pip3` or even `python3 -m pip` because that's the reason of 95% of the issues opened here.
+I think people often skip the important parts :smile:***

 1. Update Firefox browser to the latest version
 2. Install the latest geckodriver from https://github.com/mozilla/geckodriver/releases and extract the file then do :
 	* `chmod +x geckodriver`